 Plan providers are physicians and other health care professionals in our service area that we contract with to provide covered services to our members.
-We contract with The Permanente Medical Group, Inc. (Medical Group) to provide or arrange covered services for our members.
+We contract with the Hawaii Permanente Medical Group (Medical Group) and other providers, to provide or arrange covered services for our members.
 Medical care is provided through physicians, nurse practitioners, physician assistants, and other skilled medical personnel.
 Specialists in most major specialties are available as part of the medical teams for consultation and treatment.
-Other necessary medical care, such as physical therapy, laboratory and X-ray services, is also available.
+Other necessary medical care, such as physical therapy, laboratory, and X-ray services, is also available.
 We credential Plan providers according to national standards.

-We list Plan providers in the provider directory, which we update periodically.
-Directories are available at the time of enrollment or upon request by calling our Member Service Call Center at 1-800-464-4000 (TTY: 711).
-The list is also on our website at http://kp.org/feds..
+We list Plan providers in the Physicians and Locations Directory, which we update periodically.
+Directories are available at the time of enrollment or upon request by calling our Customer Service Center at 1-800-966-5955 (TTY: 711).
+This list is also on our website at http://kp.org/feds.